Hyatt-Zhong/wukTexasPoker/README.md

 To play on an Android phone: Download it and install the APK.
 [Android Client](https://github.com/Hyatt-Zhong/wukTexasPoker/releases/download/1.0.0/wukTexasPoker.apk)

-Android Client need Sync Code to login. after wukTexasPoker.exe(PC Client) login or bind, The Sync Code will generate, it in the Personal Panel On PC Client.
+Android Client need Sync Code to login. after wukTexasPoker.exe(PC Client) login or bind With Google Account, The Sync Code will generate, it in the Personal Panel On PC Client.